ppy/osu-wiki/news/2024/2024-07-16-monthly-beatmapping-contest-july-2024.md

 This contest's theme: **create a stream-focused map.**

-There's no strict criteria for what classifies a stream map as *a stream map*, so this aspect will be evaluated by our judging panel!
+There are no strict criteria for what classifies a stream map as *a stream map*, so this aspect will be evaluated by our judging panel!
 More specifically, the "theme" category in judging will encompass how stream-focused your map is and how fun/creative your streams are.

 That said, if your plan was to submit a map that's not obviously stream-focused, you're guaranteed to lose.
 Make your intention clear!

 ### osu!mania

 Little John was given the worst possible keyboard known to mankind.
 As such, Little John's keyboard only has access to 2-key rollover, and has been having trouble finding beatmaps that he's able to play.
 This month's restriction aims to give Little John a chance to play some charts!
-To make things even simpler, he only plays 4 key sets, unfortunately.
+To make things even simpler, he only plays 4-key sets, unfortunately.

 This contest's limitations: